Do Good To Them

 About Us

-Our agenda at DGM is to rediscover the love story of Jesus, learning how his forgiveness, restoration, and love is everyone.
+Our agenda at DGM is to rediscover the love story of Jesus, learning how his forgiveness, restoration, and love is for everyone.
 Jesus said, “love your neighbor” and if your neighbor becomes your enemy, Jesus said “Love your enemy.”
 DGM is a nonprofit organization committed to sharing the life and love of Jesus.
 We believe Jesus is human and divine, he rose from the dead, and more.
 Nevertheless, no matter who you are and what you believe, we’re glad you’re here.

 DGM has a growing, expert-led staff and dedicated network of partners and supporters.
 Our movement is not controlled by or affiliated with any single individual, political position, or denomination.
 There are many different